Hello Planning Mashers!

-As of now, we are official two months away from leaving China for good and starting out next adventure in Bolivia, so I have TONS of stuff to do, therefore my to do list is now a whole page.
+As of now, we are officially two months away from leaving China for good and starting out next adventure in Bolivia, so I have TONS of stuff to do, therefore my to-do list is now a whole page.

 The space under the calendar where I usually have monthly chores is now a quote, and this is the one that ghosted all over my cover page!
 I still love it though, so it’s ok.

 All the lettering I’m doing in this setup can be done without any special lettering skills, so just check the video at the end of the post to see how easy it actually is.

 On my stories, you guys voted for me to have a doodly habit tracker, so I went with this camera doodle – it actually has enough areas to color for all the habits I monitor.

 This habit tracker took me FOREVER and silly Masha forgot she has some pretty cool circle stencils to help her out.
 So yeah these cameras are a bit wobbly, but I always loved the hand drawn look in the doodles.
 More macho.

 The gratitude log this month is again with doodles, just like you voted.
 It actually can also be an entry on the “Different Doodles” challenge hosted by @plansthatblossom and @menwhobullet.
 So join it and let’s all have fun with it!

 This month the weekly checkups are back to my goals page!
 You can see 5 headers and under each of them, I’ll be writing in detail what I did for my goals that week.